masak/alma/spec/02-expressions.md

 ```

 Uniquely for the code inside a quasiquote, the syntax `unquote(...)` is allowed
-and allows for dynamic evaluation of an expression.
+and permits dynamic evaluation of an expression.
+The rule names `statement-unq`
+and `declaration-unq` are like `statement` and `declaration`, respectively,
+except that they allow the `unquote(...)` syntax in term position.

 ```
 my fragment = quasi { "OH HAI" };